-This article is part of our The MMA Mashup series.
+This article is part of our UFC Picks series.

 The threat of cancelation still hangs over a card already ravaged by Health and Safety Protocols, but we currently have 10 fights to analyze as we welcome back the UFC from an extended layoff.
 We'll cover each bout in detail, including a heavyweight fight expected to go the distance, and a main event that features a surging specialist.
 All lines are taken from the William Hill online sportsbook and are accurate as of the post date of this article.

 T.J.
 Brown ($7,100)

 Brown came into the UFC as a tireless wrestler, and while he hasn't abandoned his takedowns, there was an undeniable improvement in the fluidity of his boxing and footwork in his fight with Kai Kamaka.
 His defense may still need work, but Charles Rosa will be noticeably slower and less agile than "Downtown."
 Rosa's price as a late replacement ($6,800) makes him worth a look as a scarcity play, but the veteran has been outwrestled and controlled by superior grapplers in the past, and Brown has a good enough top-control game to fend off any submission attempts from the guard.

 It should be noted at the outset that this fight will be canceled if Brito doesn't return a negative COVID-19 test before Saturday, but if he is able to compete, the big puncher and aggressive wrestler has the potential to put up big points against Bill Algeo.
 While his come-forward style can border on reckless, Algeo has never been a big puncher, and Brito was able to successfully defend multiple submission attempts from jiu-jitsu ace Diego Lopez in his fight on the Contender Series.
 Algeo has been taken down at least three times in each of his four UFC contests, which should allow Brito ample opportunity to secure dominant position.